Mintish/OurHouse/README.md

 ## Currently the plugin supports the following...

 ### Commands
-- `/ourhouse cliam` to claim the chunk you're standing on for the price configured in `config.yml`.
+- `/ourhouse claim` to claim the chunk you're standing on for the price configured in `config.yml`.
 - `/ourhouse abandon` to abandon the current chunk.
 Note: no refunds!
 - `/ourhouse info` to list whether you're the owner of the current chunk.
 - `/ourhouse addFriend [friend name]` to add another player as a builder for all your chunks.